RealFatCat/go-space-traders/README.md

-# Go API client for sdk
+# Go API client for spacetraders

 SpaceTraders is an open-universe game and learning platform that offers a set of HTTP endpoints to control a fleet of ships and explore a multiplayer universe.